Properties and characteristics

 Step 2: Which employees belong to the role?

-2. Then he opens the user account.
+2. Then they open the user account.

 3. The administrator selects the appropriate role from the drop-down list Assigned roles and saves the settings ().